minsiyang/bookmark-manager-2/README.md

 <br><br>
 `As a user
 So that I can save a website
-I would like to add the site's address and title to bookmark manager
+I would like to add the site's address bookmark manager
 ```